 This made for excellent political theater.
 If the members look at the numbers rather than listen to the rhetoric, they’d see how close they truly are to a compromise.

-This article appears in the Dec.
-19, 2012, edition of National Journal Daily as Differences on Cliff Are Smaller Than You Think .
+This article appears in the December 19, 2012, edition of NJ Daily as Differences on Cliff Are Smaller Than You Think .